wkolowski/AMH/l1/README.md

 The Hill Climbing algorithms uses STM to log the best solution each second.
 There's some Julia code that can then draw some nice graphs using this data.

 ### TODO

-1. The array version of Hill Climbing is not yet fully implemented.
-2. The Hill Climbing's condig got conflated with its state.
-This should be refactored.
-3. I should implement Tabu Search.
+3. Implement some form of Tabu Search.